PressForward/pressforward/readme.txt

 == Description ==
 PressForward is a free plugin that provides an editorial workflow for content aggregation and curation within the WordPress dashboard.
 It is designed for bloggers and editorial teams who wish to collect, discuss, and share content from a variety of sources on the open web.

-**PressForward includes:**
+**PressForward helps you:**

-* a feed reader embedded within the WordPress dashboard
-* a bookmarklet to capture content from the web
+* Collect content from the web via a feed reader and a bookmarklet
-* tools for collaborative, editorial work
+* Discuss content through a collaborative editing interface
+* Share content using best practices for attribution and citation

+**Collect**
-* a process for republishing aggregated content
+* Aggregate content using RSS/Atom feeds

-**The feed reader features:**

-* Readability integration to standardize the formatting of aggregated content
+* Capture any web content with a bookmarklet
-* Full text, image, video content, and post metadata import for each item
+* Import full text, image, video content, and post metadata
-* Starring, allowing individual users to flag items of interest
-* Nomination of single items for further review prior to publication
-* Capture of any web content through the “Nominate This” bookmarklet
-* Batch import of feeds from OPML, including Google OPML
+* Batch add feeds using OPML files
-* Temporary storage of aggregated content, enabling users to survey content without overwhelming their WordPress installation
-* Responsive design for grid or list viewing options

-**Tools for collaboration:**

-* Separate “Nominated” interface for editors to discuss and select nominations from all users
+* Integrate tandardized content with [Readability](https://www.readability.com/)

+**Discuss**
-* Internal commenting on each item
+* Discuss content internally with private commenting
-* Customizable user roles

-**Publication features:**
+* Count nominations from teams of contributors and editors
+* Expose item metadata, including the name of the source and method of nomination

+**Share**
+* Allow contributors to send items directly to their own Twitter account
-* Full content, canonical URLs, and metadata of posts accessible in WordPress dashboard
+* Attach full content, attribution link, canonical URL, and metadata to WordPress Posts as Draft
-* Accepts any media type supported by your theme (text, image, video, doc, etc.)
+* Republish any content type supported by your theme (text, image, quote, snippet, etc.)
 * Optional auto-redirect back to original source
-* Produces a single RSS feed of all your aggregated content
+* Export an RSS feed that combines all content from site's feed list

 Instructions for use are found in our [GitHub Wiki](https://github.com/PressForward/pressforward/wiki).